-‘Shows Congress’ real cruel face,’ says Mayawati on alleged auction of girls in Rajasthan
+Shows the cruel face of Congress, says Mayawati on alleged auction of girls in Rajasthan

-A report claimed last week that girls aged between 8 to 18 are auctioned to settle disputes in the state, particularly those involving financial transactions.
+A news report claimed last week that minor girls are auctioned to settle disputes in the state, particularly those involving financial transactions.

-Bahujan Samaj Party President Mayawati on Monday asked the Congress government in Rajasthan to take strict action against culprits involved in the alleged auctioning of girls for loan repayment in Bhilwara district.
+Bahujan Samaj Party President Mayawati on Monday asked the Congress government in Rajasthan to take strict action against culprits involved in the alleged auctioning of girls in Bhilwara district.

 Last week, a report by the Hindi daily Dainik Bhaskar alleged that girls aged between 8 to 18 are auctioned to settle disputes in the state, particularly those involving financial transactions or loans.